HOW TO WRITE A GERMAN COVER LETTER – A STEP BY STEP GUIDE

 Searching for a job, especially one right for you, is a daunting task that takes a lot of work, patience, and perseverance.
 When you add looking for a job in a foreign country like Germany into the mix, it’s even more challenging.
 You’re probably unfamiliar with the country’s norms when creating job applications and could unknowingly be making mistakes.
-What’s more, a lot of the information about how to write a German cover letter is often outdated and/or created by people with no experience in recruiting.
+What’s more, a lot of the information about how to write a German cover letter is often outdated and/or created by people with zero experience in recruiting.

 The most significant part of getting noticed by German employers is your ability to put together a solid job application, which usually includes a well-written and designed cover letter and CV that tells a story about you and why you’re uniquely qualified for that position.

-Are Cover Letters Really Needed?
+1) Are Cover Letters Really Needed?

-I remember working for one company when a member of senior management asked, “Why do people write cover letters?
+I worked for one company when a member of senior management asked, “Why do people write cover letters?
 I never read them.
 I only want to see their CV, and I’ll get in touch if it’s interesting.
 I’m way too busy to read both cover letters and CVs.”

-Not every recruiter or hiring manager will read it (like that manager), and some companies (like where I currently work) even ask candidates not to submit cover letters.
+It’s true that not every recruiter or hiring manager will read it (like that manager), and some companies (like where I currently work) even ask candidates not to submit cover letters.
 However, many companies still expect to see one.

-Why Should I Write A German Cover Letter?
+2) Why Should I Write A German Cover Letter?

-2) Some HR software scans submitted documents looking for specific keywords.
+2) Some (not all) HR software scans submitted documents looking for specific keywords.
 A cover letter that mentions certain keywords from the job description could help you bubble to the top of the candidate pool, where you’re more likely to get noticed before other candidates.

 4) A cover letter shows diligence and interest from your side.
 Employers are keen to know why you want to work for them, learn why you’re the person they should hire, and if you’re passionate about your chosen field.

 If a cover letter is done well, in the sense that it’s framed as a well-written and compelling narrative, it’ll motivate the employer to contact you for an interview.
-Most people read them, so it’s worth spending time writing one that makes you stand out from other applicants.
+Most people do really read them, so it’s worth spending time writing one that makes you stand out from other applicants.

-How Do I Structure A German Cover Letter?
+3) How Do I Structure A German Cover Letter?